 - How Are Solutions Scored?

-- The score of your solution is the sum of the UTF-8 characters in your source code.
-This means both "A" (U+0041 Latin Capital Letter A) and "😉" (U+1F609 Winking Face) cost the same despite the 1:4 ratio in byte count.
+- The score of your solution is the count of the Unicode characters in your source code.
+This means both "A" (U+0041 Latin Capital Letter A) and "😉" (U+1F609 Winking Face) cost the same despite the 1:4 ratio in byte count in UTF-8.

 - How Is My Overall Score Computed?